Del Monte Pacific buys U.S. canned food business for $1.7 billion

 The transaction will give it an additional net sales of more than $1.8 billion.

-With Thursday's share surge, the company's stock is up 76 percent so far this year, valuing the firm at S$1.17 billion ($936 million).
+With Thursday's share surge, the company's stock is up 76 percent so far this year, valuing the firm at S$1.17 billion.

-Del Monte Pacific said the deal will be largely funded through a combination of $745 million of equity in a new subsidiary created for the acquisition, as well as long-term debt financing of about $930 million that have been committed by a syndicate of bank lenders.
+Del Monte Pacific said the deal will be largely funded through a combination of about $745 million of equity in the company's new acquisition subsidiary, as well as long-term debt financing of about $930 million that have been committed by a syndicate of bank lenders.
 It also plans to issue common and preferred shares in the market.

 Perella Weinberg Partners LLC is the lead financial advisor and Citibank is a financial advisor to the company on this transaction.